Rosette Apple Tart

-- Freeze crust 30 minutes.
+- Freeze the crust for 30 minutes.

-- Preheat oven to 375 degrees and cover crust with foil.
-Bake for 25 minutes.
-Remove foil, press down the bottom of the tart lightly with a spoon if necessary.
-Return to oven and bake 8 more minutes.
+- Remove the foil, and press down the bottom of the tart lightly with a spoon if necessary.
+Return to the oven and bake for 8 more minutes.
 Cool.

 - Stir in sugar and cinnamon.
 Mash or puree to desired consistency.
 I left my applesauce slightly chunky.
 Cool, then spread into the tart shell.
 Set aside.

 - To make apple roses, make a simple syrup by heating the water with 1 cup of sugar.
 Stir and cook until sugar dissolves.
 Add the lemon juice.

 - Using a mandolin or a benriner, slice the apples almost paper thin.
-Place sliced apples into simple syrup as you go so they don't oxidize and brown.
+Place sliced apples into the simple syrup as you go so they don't oxidize and brown.
 Make sure the slices are covered with syrup.

-- On a flat surface, line up 6-8 slices of apple (use the same color for each rose) with all the peel sides facing the same way.
+- On a flat surface, line up to 6-8 slices of apple (use the same color for each rose) with all the peel sides facing the same way.
 Slowly roll up each line of apples, holding the edges as you go, until a spiral is formed.

 - To finish the tart, gently push the roses into the applesauce, arranging so most of the surface is covered.

 - Melt the jam with the water in the microwave (20-30 seconds), then whisk to combine.
 With a pastry brush, gently glaze the roses with jam.
 Refrigerate until serving time.